 During 2020/21 we have revisited our values with our staff.
 We have also considered the NHS Constitution values during this process.
-The values which we have agreed will underpin our strategic direction and everything we do are as follows: (note there is a separate paper on Values coming to the May Board)
+Our values will be refreshed through engagement with our staff, people who use our services and wider stakeholders during 2021.
+These values will underpin our strategic direction and everything we do.
+Our current values are as follows:

-We will use these values to set our standards of care, service quality, shape our behaviour and cultural development and to test our strategic plans and how we work together with our partners.
+We will use our vision and values to set our standards of care, service quality, shape our behaviour and cultural development and to test our strategic plans and how we work together with our partners.